O-Boxe/stdlib/README.md

 fsp or file system plus is a crates that provides some function that help you to create, upload, delete files

+> note : this project is not complete so after updating this package check everytime if everything is compatible with the previous version

 ## create file

 ### `create_file()`